Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-Now, if we allocate two chunks again of the same size, the chunk `A` and `SECRET` would be allocated because to `tcache_perthread_struct`, those are the two free chunks.
+Now, if we allocate two chunks again of the same size, the chunk `A` and `SECRET` would be allocated because to `TCACHE_perthread_struct`, those are the two free chunks.
 And the first 8 bytes of the `SECRET` chunk would hold the secret value.

 ```
 ┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐
-┊  tcache_perthread_struct Void                                               ┊
+┊  TCACHE_perthread_struct Void                                               ┊
 ┊            ┏━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━┓      ┊
 ┊    counts: ┃ count_128: 0          ┃ count_32: 0    ┃ count_48: 0    ┃ ...  ┊
 ┊            ┣━━━━━━━━━━━━━━━━━━━━━━━╋━━━━━━━━━━━━━━━━╋━━━━━━━━━━━━━━━━┫      ┊